-QUESTION 4: What is the overall project risk categoriza tion?
-Low Risk Moderate Risk Substantial Risk х Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
-Project aspects rated as Low Risk may be able to proceed while the assessments for other higher risk activities ar being conducted.
-High Risk QUESTION 5: Based on the identified risks a nd risk cat tegorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substan tial and Hi gh Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)
+QUESTION 4: What is the overall project risk categoriza zation?
+Low Risk Moderate Risk Substantial Risk х Note: • Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
+High Risk QUESTION 5: Based on the identified risks a and risk ca categorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substan itial and Hi High-Risk projects Is assessment required? (check if "yes") х Status? (completed, planned)

-if yes, indicate overall type and status x Targeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project (if needed for compliance) and will need to the completed previous to the approval of the sub-project.
-Gender Analysis: See ProDoc; completed during PPG.
-Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
-See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project.
-Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan-African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
-See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
-Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis is being completed at the PPG phase before PAC approval of the project.
+if yes, indicate overall х Targeted Stakeholder Analysis type and status assessment - Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase 7, before PAC approval of the project. - Planned, a Stakeholder Engagement Plan for each sub-project (if needed for compliance) and will need to the completed previous to the approval of the sub- project. project.
+Gender Analysis: See ProDoc; completed during PPG. defider Affaiysis.
+See Frobot, completed during FFG.
+Capacity assessment for duty-bearers - Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
+See ProDoc. - Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub- project.
+Capacity assessment for right-holders - Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan- African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
+See ProDoc. - Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub- project.
+Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis has been completed at the PPG phase before PAC approval of the project.
 Other targeted assessments might be required (separate from the ESIA requirements noted below), and will be determined during implementation of the ESMF.
 That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment

-X ESIA (Environ Planned, as noted in the ESMF.
+Planned, as noted in the ESMF.

+(Environ

 mental

 and

 Social

 Impact

 Assessm

 ent)

-SESA n/a; this child project does not have a component on policy and regulations.
+Х SESA Planned.

 (Strategic

 Environm

 ental and

 Social

 Assessm

 ent)

-Are management plans required? (check if Х
+Are management plans required? (check if X

 If yes, indicate overall type X Targeted manageme nt plans (e.g. Gender Action Plan, Emergency Response Plan, Waste Managem ent Plan, others) Capacity Management Plan: Planned, for each sub-project and will need to the completed previous to the approval of the sub-project.
 Stakeholder Engagement Plan Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
 Planned, a Stakeholder Engagement Plan for each sub-project and will need to the completed previous to the approval of the sub-project.
-Gender Action Plan: See ProDoc; completed during PPG Indigenous Peoples: Indigenous Peoples Planning Framework (named Minority Groups Planning Framework): has been completed at the PPG phase before PAC approval of the project.
-Indigenous Peoples Plan (named Minority Groups Plan): Planned at the beginning of implementation phase, scope and number of IPPs to be confirmed.
-Other targeted management plans might be required (separate from the ESMP requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): Emergency Response Plan Waste Management Procedures (LMP) Biodiversity Action Plan x ESMP (Environment al and Social Management Plan which may include range of targeted plans)
+Gender Action Plan: See ProDoc; completed during PPG x ESMP (Environment al and Social Management Plan which may include range of targeted plans) Planned, sas noted in the ESMF.